kevsmith/gen_nb_server/README.markdown

 same mechanism networking-intense projects, like RabbitMQ, use to create their TCP servers.

 In addition, every gen_nb_server is also a gen_server so you can gen_server:call/cast/info to your heart's content!
-What's not to like!?!
+What's not to like?

-Coming soon:

-- Ability to dynamically add/remove listen ports
-- Possibily automate the creation of per-connection worker processes

 ## How to use gen_nb_server